-The House of Commons Standing Committee on Public Safety and National Security reviews the policies, programs and expenditure plans of government departments and agencies responsible for public safety and national security, policing and law enforcement, corrections and conditional release of federal offenders, emergency management, crime prevention and the protection of Canada's borders.
+The House of Commons Standing Committee on Public Safety and National Security reviews the legislation, policies, programs and expenditure plans of government departments and agencies responsible for public safety and national security, policing and law enforcement, corrections and conditional release of federal offenders, emergency management, crime prevention and the protection of Canada's borders.

 Standing Order 108 sets out the mandate of standing committees.
 These committees are empowered to examine and enquire into all matters referred to them by the House of Commons and to report to the House.
 They are authorized to send for persons, papers and records, and to delegate all or any of their powers to subcommittees.
 Members may meet while the House of Commons is in session and during adjournment periods.
 They also have the power to sit jointly with other standing committees.